-As you know, Macintosh is one of the most powerful OS in the world of computing.
+As you know, Macintosh is one of the most dominant OS in the world of computing.
 It is used for a variety of needs, ranging from word processing to video editing and from browsing to development.
-Talking of the last option — using your Mac for development purposes —, Macintosh can give you an awesome development environment.
+Talking about the last option — using your Mac for development purposes —, Macintosh can give you an awesome development environment.

 But, you have to make sure that you have the best text editor for Mac with you.
 Your Mac comes with a pre-built text editor — named Text Edit.
 Though, it won’t be that effective when you want to code something serious; let that be HTML, CSS, PHP or a machine-level language.

 Well, we are not talking about the heavy, resource-consuming Integrated Development Environment tools.
-It’s other way round, actually.
+It’s another way round.
 We would be listing out some superb and best text editors for Mac that can suitably be used to code in a variety of programming languages.

 9 Best Text Editors for Mac – Paid and Free Mac Text Editors